Photo:

 More Easter fun: |

-Editor’s note: This article was originally published a few years ago and has been updated most recently in March 2025 by ParentMap’s associate editor, Kari Hanson.
+Editor’s note: This article was originally published a few years ago and has been updated most recently on March 12, 2026 by ParentMap’s content editor, Kari Hanson.
 All images are from Amazon.
 This article contains affiliate links.
 If you purchase products through links on our site, ParentMap may earn an affiliate commission.